paulwexler/opinions/on_coding/README.md

 ## Another Example

+As you proceed away from the root of the tree of tasks, the code becomes more general.
+This analysis often leads to the discovery of generic re-usable tools;
+chunks of functionality which are perhaps not difficult to implement, but will be used and re-used.

 Many web APIs respond with JSON strings which encode nested objects.
 Applications can expect the response to have a particular structure and will be coded accordingly.